jtroussard/linkedin_assist/README.md

 ## Environment

 This program was developed for **Ubuntu 18.04**, and has not been tested in any other environment.
-It is strongly suggested if you'd like to use this program to set yourself up in the same environment.
+If you'd like to use this program it is strongly suggested to setup in the same environment.

 #### Tested Environments
 - Ubuntu 16.04